fermads/jasmine-istanbul-phantom/readme.md

 <!--
 ## To-do
-- make writeFixtures and writeRunner async with vinyl and remove dep mkdirp
+- make writeFixtures and writeRunner async with mkdirp
-- remove through2 from istanbul.instrumentCode
 - istanbul thresholds support
 - **clear** (_boolean_): Remove all tmp files at the end (instrumented code, generated spec runner, etc).
 Defaults to false